-Then they age, get married, start a family, and their parents become dependent on them.
+Then they age, get married, and start a family, and their parents become dependent on them.

 Yes, you most probably will only live once.
-But you are still alive today and you will never know until when.
+But you are still alive today, and you will never know when.

 As Filipinos, we think it is a bad omen when a person talks about his or her own death.
 Surely (being mortals), we will all die eventually.
 What if you pass away ahead of the people who depend on you?

 How will your spouse support your children’s necessities?
-How will your children go to college and achieve their dreams?
-How will your parents afford their monthly medical needs?
+Also, how will your children go to college and achieve their dreams?
+Most importantly, how will your parents afford their monthly medical needs?

 If you are gone, how will they survive?

-Now that you know the benefits of a life insurance, when should you get it?
+Now that you know the benefits of life insurance, when should you get it?

 When Someone Depends on You

-There is no perfect age to purchase a life insurance.
-But isn’t it rational to get a life insurance as soon as your loved ones start depending on you?
+There is no perfect age to purchase life insurance.
+But isn’t it rational to get one as soon as your loved ones start depending on you?

-When you get married, you and your spouse will depend on each other on a lot of things—including finances.
+\When you get married, you and your spouse will depend on each other for a lot of things—including finances.
 Plus, your children will have needs.

 It is also common for us Filipinos to take care of our parents and older relatives who can’t support themselves.
 You might also have siblings who are still in college and depending on you because your parents are already retired.

 When your loved ones depend on you, it is scary to leave them behind without any assistance.
-A life insurance will give you the peace of mind.
+Life insurance will give you peace of mind.